SeRViCE-Lab/p3-dx/README.md

 ### Dependencies

-Please install [Aria](http://robots.mobilerobots.com/wiki/ARIA#Download_Aria) and [Arnl](http://robots.mobilerobots.com/wiki/ARNL,_SONARNL_and_MOGS#Download) packages by following the intructions on the links.
+Please install the [Aria](http://robots.mobilerobots.com/wiki/ARIA#Download_Aria) and [Arnl](http://robots.mobilerobots.com/wiki/ARNL,_SONARNL_and_MOGS#Download) packages by following the intructions on the links, [Aria](http://www.mobilerobots.com/Software/ARIA.aspx) package and [Arnl](http://www.mobilerobots.com/Software/NavigationSoftware.aspx).
 Also, you would want to install the ros wrappers to the Aria and Arnl packages namely: [rosarnl](https://github.com/MobileRobots/ros-arnl) and [rosaria](http://wiki.ros.org/ROSARIA).

 In addition to the above dependencies, you would preferrably want to compile the code using c++11.
-On Linux, ensure you have at least g++ 4.8 and pass the `-std=c++11` to the CMakeLists.txt files (this is already done by default).
+On Linux, ensure you have at least g++ 4.8 and pass the `-std=c++11` to the CMakeLists.txt files (this is already done by default in the accompanying CMakeLists file).

 When you are all set, you can clone this repo to your catkin workspace `src` folder and build with